 Biberist Mill.
-In March 2011, Sappi announced the potential closure of its Biberist Mill in Switzerland.
+In August 2011, Sappi ceased operations at Biberist Mill in Switzerland.
 A total of 550 employee positions were affected by the closure and a restructuring charge related to severance, retrenchment and other related closure costs of US\$70 million was raised during the year.
-US\$26 million was utilised by fiscal year end.
+The legal entity, Sappi Schweiz AG, together with its associated assets and liabilities was sold during fiscal 2012.
+A restructuring charge of US\$7 million remained unutilised at the end of fiscal 2012 and is only expected to be utilised from fiscal 2014.

-Sappi Fine Paper Europe: Central Services

-As a result of the Biberist mill closure, approximately 100 employees are expected to be made redundant across Europe, 30 of whom were made redundant by fiscal year end.
-A restructuring charge of US\$6 million was raised in the last quarter of fiscal 2011.
-US\$1 million was utilised by fiscal year end.
+Sappi Fine Paper Europe: Central Services.
+As a result of the Biberist Mill closure, approximately 100 employees were expected to be made redundant across Europe.
+By the end of fiscal 2012, 95 employees were made redundant and the restructuring charge of US\$6 million that was raised in the last quarter of fiscal 2011 had been utilised.